Markett will get people paid to talk about their favorite tech companies

 “Every consumer brand wants to increase word-of-mouth marketing and explore alternative marketing channels to Facebook and Google,” Bernstein wrote in an email.
 “Markett is seeking to redistribute a piece of these brands’ ad budgets and put it into the pockets of their loyal customers.”

 Markett isn’t the first company to try this approach.
-Back in the day, a company called BzzAgent launched in 2001 to bring brand ambassadorship to the masses.
+A company called BzzAgent launched in 2001 to bring brand ambassadorship to the masses.
 The company, which raised around $14 million in venture funding, was acquired in 2011 for around $60 million.

-The legacy of the viral marketing campaign remains… but for Bernstein it’s not about marketing… it’s about truly connecting power users to the companies they love, and have those companies reward their everyday spokespeople for the work they’re doing.
+The legacy of the viral marketing campaign remains… but for Bernstein it’s not about marketing… it’s about truly connecting power users to the companies they love, and having those companies reward their everyday spokespeople for the work they’re doing.

-To ensure that he achieves this vision, Bernstein has committed to giving nearly 100% of the marketing budgets that Markett’s partners spend on the program to the Markett marketers.
+To ensure that he achieves this vision, Bernstein has committed to giving nearly 100 percent of the marketing budgets that Markett’s partners spend on the program to the Markett marketers.
 Any profits are dedicated to bonuses, Bernstein tells me.
 Eventually, the company intends to take a cut of every transaction.

 “We want to be the largest marketing company in the world that doesn’t spend any money on marketing,” Bernstein says.